numaproj/numaflow/docs/user-guide/reference/autoscaling.md

 - `replicasPerScale` - (Deprecated: Use `replicasPerScaleUp` and `replicasPerScaleDown` instead, will be removed in v1.5) Maximum number of replica change happens in one scale up or down operation, defaults to `2`.
+- `cron` - [MonoVertex only] Defines time-based overrides for `min` and `max`.
+  Cron expressions use the six-field extended format: `second minute hour day-of-month month day-of-week`. `timezone` accepts an IANA time zone and defaults to `UTC` when omitted.
+Each schedule requires `start`, `end`, `min`, and `max`; its bounds may be lower or higher than the base `scale.min` and `scale.max`.
+When multiple windows overlap, schedules are evaluated in the configured order and the first active schedule takes precedence.

 To disable Numaflow autoscaling, set `disabled: true` as following.